sgiglioiv/CLAB411/README.md

 rach.py & rach_utils.py are completely new code.
 The goal is to have better formulated code and to have it completely sourced with proper document strings.

 racb.py is the same as rac.py, using basinhopping rather than BFGS.

+rac.ipynb is a notebook version of rac.py (the current running code).

+rac_som.ipynb is notebook file provided by Dr. Sommerfeld to assuage any fears the order of the parameters being given to the BFGS minimizer did not affect the results returned.